 We get back what we put out.
 If you are in a constant state of negativity, you will attract more of that in your life.
 If you can’t find a mentor or someone to assist you with getting to the next level, ask yourself what you have done for others lately.
 The easiest way to solve your problem is to assist someone with solving a similar situation.

-Week 1-2: Value Assessment
+Week 1-2: Value assessment

-Week 3-4: Value Enhancement
+Week 3-4: Value enhancement

-Month 2-3: Value Demonstration
+Month 2-3: Value demonstration

 Evaluate your inner circle and ask yourself if the people you spend the most time with have the characteristics that support your goals.

 Research suggests Rohn’s ideas about who you spend time with are right on the money.
-A 2024 study published in Frontiers in Education examined the influence of workplace relationships on employee performance at private universities in Mogadishu.
-The study found that positive workplace relationships enhance motivation, job satisfaction, performance, and productivity, supporting Rohn’s principle about the influence of our closest relationships on our outcomes.
+A study published in Frontiers in Education examined the influence of workplace relationships on employee performance at private universities in Mogadishu.
+The study found that positive workplace relationships enhance motivation, job satisfaction, performance and productivity, supporting Rohn’s principle about the influence of our closest relationships on our outcomes.

 Your life and the way you feel about yourself and others are based largely on your environment.
 Consider turning off the TV and instead reading books that are relevant to your goals.
 Turn your car into a personal development university by listening to audiobooks during your commute.
 For every challenge you have, such as money, relationships, self-confidence, depression and anxiety, there is a book offering insight.